unoplatform/uno/doc/articles/features/using-linux-framebuffer.md

 The app will start and display on the first available framebuffer device.
 To change the active framebuffer, set the device name in the `FRAMEBUFFER` environment variable.

-By default, the `Debug` configuration, which will show logging information in the current terminal and may overwrite the UI content.
+By default, the `Debug` configuration is used, which will show logging information in the current terminal and may overwrite the UI content.

 To read the logging information, either: